cPanel vs. Plesk : A Complete Breakdown

 The web hosting control panel you choose is going to play a large role in how you interact with your server.
 Your panel is what gives you the features you’re going to need to manage your project.
 For most people reading this guide, we recommend cPanel as the go to option for managing your website’s hosting plan.

 Caveat biasor: All of our top choices for web hosting in Canada rely on cPanel for database management, so we recommend you go with them.
-In contrast, Wix and Squarespace – often considered to be the two best website builders today – do not come with a control panel like Plesk or cPanel.
+In contrast, Wix and Squarespace – often considered to be two of the best website builders today – do not come with a control panel like Plesk or cPanel.
 Rather, it’s a custom control panel designed specifically for their web services, and thus offers little in the way of customization.

 cPanel is wildly popular because it is easy to use and works with Linux-based servers, which power the majority of the web.
 Plesk, on the other hand, works on both Linux and Windows.
 This is a good option if you’re looking to stay with a similar control panel when using multiple servers.